marianguceanu/malloc_demo/Presentation.md

         printf("Now what?\n");
 }
 ```

 ---

-### 2. Overhead from `malloc` Management Metadata
-   - To manage memory efficiently, `malloc` often includes **metadata** about the allocated blocks, such as size and other management details.
-   - This metadata is usually stored just before or after the allocated block, so it doesn’t affect the usable space in the allocated block itself.
-   - Thus, this metadata doesn’t increase the space allocated per `int`, but it can increase the overall memory used.

----

-### 3. Memory Allocator Rounding
-   - Some memory allocators **round up** the requested allocation size to fit their internal memory management strategies.
-     Many allocators use sizes in powers of two (e.g., 16 bytes, 32 bytes) to enhance performance and reduce fragmentation.
-   - For example, if you request an odd number of bytes (like 37 bytes), `malloc` might round up to the nearest multiple, such as 40 bytes.
-     However, for requests like `10 * sizeof(int)` (40 bytes), no rounding usually occurs, as it’s already a multiple of 8.

----

 ### 4. Debugging and Guard Bytes
    - In debugging environments, `malloc` may add **guard bytes** around allocated blocks.
 These bytes help detect buffer overflows or underflows by placing markers around your data.
    - These extra bytes aren’t part of the requested allocation but are added by debugging tools or runtime environments specifically for memory safety.
+## Drawing time!
+Lots of small allocations vs few bigger ones

 ---
+# What if all are combined?
+## Drawing time!
+---
 #### Summary

-To sum up, `malloc` does not add extra bytes per `int` in a straightforward allocation.
+To sum up, `malloc` does not add extra bytes per `data type` in a straightforward allocation.
 However, alignment requirements, metadata, rounding, and debugging safeguards might slightly increase the overall memory allocated around the requested block.